Prevalence of female genital mutilation: Saudi Arabia

 Female genital mutilation is present in Saudi Arabia.
 FGM is most prevalent in Saudi regions following Shafi'i school within the Sunni sect of Islam, such as Hejaz, Tihamah and Asir.
 In a clinical study published in 2008, Alsibiani and Rouzi provide evidence of the practice in Saudi Arabia.
 A 2010 study conducted at a Jeddah hospital into the incidence of clitoral cysts found that a minimum of 46.9% (and a possible maximum of 90.7%) of cases had undergone FGM.
 A 2012 study reports, that of the Saudi women who had FGM, Type III was more common than Type I or II.

 A 2018 survey of 365 households conducted in Hali, Al-Qunfudhah governorate, western Saudi Arabia found a prevalence of FGM of 80.3%, 59.4% of which had undergone FGM at the age 7 years or younger, and almost always by a doctor (91.4%).

 A 2019 survey of women attending obstetrics and gynaecology clinics at King Abdulaziz University Hospital, Jeddah, found that of the 963 women surveyed, 175 (18.2%) had undergone FGM.

 Singapore

-Female genital mutilation is practiced by the Malay Muslim community in Singapore.
+Female genital mutilation is practiced by the Malay Muslim community in Singapore, with between 75% and 85% of Malay Muslims and Dawoodi Bohra having undergone the procedure.
 Malay Muslims typically carry out the practice on girls before the age of two.
 Many Malay Muslims, especially the older generations, believe FGM reduces women's libido and decreases the risk of sex outside marriage.